castai/docs/docs/guides/spot.md

 The value is a percentage (range is 1-100), and the meaningful values are:

-- `5`: most reliable category; by using this value you'll restrict autoscaler to use only the narrowest set of spot instance types
+- `5`: most reliable category; by using this value you'll restrict the Autoscaler to use only the narrowest set of Spot instance types;
 - `10` - `15`: reasonable value range to compromise between reliability and price;
-- `25` and above: typically most instances fall into this category,.
+- `25` and above: typically most instances fall into this category.

 !!! tip ""
     For AWS, have a look at [Spot instance advisor](https://aws.amazon.com/ec2/spot/instance-advisor/) to get an idea which instances correspond to which reliability category.

 ### Spot/Preemptible Instances fallback

-CAST AI supports fallback of spot/preemptible instances to on-demand nodes in case there is no spot/preemptible instance availability.
-Our autoscaler will temporarily add an on-demand node for your spot only workloads to run on.
-Once inventory of spot/preemptible instances is again available, on-demand nodes used for the fallback will be replaced with actual spot/preemptible instances.
+CAST AI supports the fallback of Spot/Preemptible instances to on-demand nodes in case there is no Spot/Preemptible instance availability.
+Our Autoscaler will temporarily add an on-demand node for your Spot-only workloads to run on.
+Once inventory of Spot/Preemptible instances is again available, on-demand nodes used for the fallback will be replaced with actual Spot/Preemptible instances.

 To enable this feature turn on spot fallback policy using API: